Output symbology and coordinate systems in web tools

 Web apps almost exclusively use the Web Mercator coordinate system (WKID: 102100).
 When constructing a web tool that will output features to be drawn on a web app, you may or may not want to generate your data in Web Mercator.
 If the objective is to simply display the results in a map, using Web Mercator may be best as it reduces unnecessary transformations.
 If the objective is to prioritize accurate area or length measurements, a local coordinate system that lends itself well to your area of study may be preferred.
 Geoprocessing tools process and output data based on the coordinate system of the input unless the output coordinate system of the particular tool has been defined.
 Keep these points in mind as you decide whether to reproject the data or keep it as is before constructing your web tool.

 The geoprocessing service of the web tool has the option to accept an output coordinate system value.
 At the time the tool is executed on the server, the client application can tell the service to return the output in a specific coordinate system.
 As mentioned previously, processing is done based on the coordinate system of the input, thus, the output will be in that same coordinate system.
 This setting allows the processing to continue in the given coordinate system, but the server will project the data as needed and return the final output in the coordinate system of your choice.
-See the ArcGIS REST API help for more information on setting the outSR.
+See the context parameter on how to set the outSR as the output spatial reference at REST for synchronous geoprocessing services, and context parameter for asynchronous geoprocessing services.